the78mole/openhab/bundles/binding/org.openhab.binding.webcsv/src/main/resources/Readme.md

 **factors** specifies a factor for a value.
 This ist useful for systems that supply very hardware related values.
 Many embedded systems have a value range aligned to binary boundaries like 0..65535 and don't tend to convert them internally.
 Usually the applications provided by device manufacturers do this in advance to presenting the data to the user.
 Here we need to do it ourselves, before posting the value to the event bus.
 The type of the value will not change.
 If no conversion is needed, "null"-factor does not affect the value.
 Factor conversion is only available to Number and realted items (also DateTime, when expressed as seconds since 1/1/1970 or alike).

 **types** defines the types of the variables.
-Again, org.openhab.core.library.items.* contains allowd types with "Item" stripped of the classes names. e.g. NumberItem degrades to Number.
+Again, ```org.openhab.core.library.items.*``` serves as a list of allowd types with "Item" stripped of the classes names. e.g. NumberItem degrades to Number.

 **transforms** is one of the most powerfol properties.
 It contains a look-up procedure to translate values to other values and even types.
 It needs a reference ID to define the **var** to translate.
 The **TransID** defines the transformation specified in this properties file. **TransInVar** references the variable that needs a match with refID to make TransOutVar the wanted value.